neurobioinfo/segpy/segpy/README.md

 ***

 ## Introduction
-`Segpy` module is developed on Python to work with annotated VCF file.
-The detail of installing and running this pipeline can be found in tutorial in [segpy](https://neurobioinfo.github.io/segpy/site/).
+The `Segpy` module is designed for use with annotated VCF files in Python.
+You can find detailed instructions on installing and running this pipeline in the tutorial available at [segpy](https://neurobioinfo.github.io/segpy/site/).

 ## Contributing
-This is an early version, any contribute or suggestion is appreciated.
+This is an initial release, and we welcome contributions and suggestions.

 ## Changelog
 Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/segpy/releases).